SPARK Knowledge Translation Program

 The SPARK Knowledge Translation (KT) Program is offered online.

 Both individuals and teams with an eligible project/idea can apply.
 Priority is given to projects that are ready for the integration of KT concepts.

-We welcome applications from organizations or individuals across Canada, including Indigenous organizations, people with lived experience, family caregivers, professional service providers, researchers, and policy makers.
+Applications are welcomed from individuals with diverse backgrounds and expertise across Canada, including, but not limited to, people with lived and living experience, family caregivers, service providers, researchers, and policymakers.